BxCppDev/bxdecay0/README.rst

 .. end

-A  ``/tmp/genCo60.d0c``  companion file  is  also  created; it  stores configuration informations associated  to the  BxDecay0 run, using  a very  simple ASCII format   with   *key=value*   pairs.
+A  ``/tmp/genCo60.d0c``  companion file  is  also  created.
+It  stores configuration  informations associated  to the  BxDecay0 run,  using a very  simple  ASCII  format  with *key=value*  pairs.
 The  extension ``.d0c`` is automatically appended to the ``/tmp/genCo60`` basename.

 Typical   contents    of   the    ``/tmp/genCo60.d0c``   configuration informations output file:

 ::